Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Experiments

 \subsection{Error measure}

-We use the error measure proposed in \cite{Terada2014}, and compute the error by first solving the following optimization problem:
+We use the error measure proposed in \citep{Terada2014}, and compute the error by first solving the following optimization problem:

 where $a, b \in \R$ are the scaling and bias factors, and $n$ is the length of $\bm{Y}$.
-We use this MSE and not a naive MSE between the ground truth $\bm{Z}$ and the reconstructed label $\bm{Y}$ because the embedding is optimal only up to scaling and bias factors.
+We use this MSE and not a naive MSE between the ground truth $\bm{Z}$ and the reconstructed label $\bm{Y}$ because the embeddings are optimal only up to scaling and bias factors.
+Hence, this approach yields a more fair assessment of the quality of the embedding.

 We also report Pearson's correlation $\rho$ between the ground truth and the estimated embedding, to compare our method with other proposed algorithms in a scale-free manner.